minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

-# CoronaTester Prototype - Test Result Provisioning
+# CoronaCheck Prototype - Test Result Provisioning

 Version 1.2.0

-In the CoronaTester project we are prototyping a means of presenting a digital proof of a negative test result.
-This document describes the steps a party needs to take to provide test results that the CoronaTester app will use to provide proof of negative test.
+In the CoronaCheck project we are prototyping a means of presenting a digital proof of a negative test result.
+This document describes the steps a party needs to take to provide test results that the CoronaCheck app will use to provide proof of negative test.

 ## Overview